Burnet + HIV

 - Call Centre Impact Assessment for Marie Stopes International

-The development and implementation of a call centre impact assessment framework and the testing of this framework at Marie Stopes International call centre in Mexico City.
+Development of a framework and testing at call centres in Mexico City.

 - COUNT: Community-based undiagnosed infection and HIV testing study

-This study seeks to identify undiagnosed HIV infection among Australian gay men while delivering HIV testing through a national, community-based study.
+Identifying undiagnosed HIV infection among Australian gay men while delivering HIV testing.

 - e-TEST: Enhancing STI/HIV testing in high-risk gay men

-eTEST is an intervention and surveillance system that aims to increase STI/HIV testing among gay, bisexual and other men who have sex with men.
+eTEST is an intervention and surveillance system that aims to increase STI/HIV testing.

-- Feasibility of antiretroviral treatment monitoring in the era of decentralized HIV care: A systematic review
+- Feasibility of antiretroviral treatment monitoring in the era of decentralised HIV care

-A review to assess antiretroviral treatment monitoring in settings of decentralised HIV treatment and care in low and middle income countries.
+A review to assess antiretroviral treatment monitoring in settings of decentralised HIV care.

 - Friendly HIV services for young key populations in Bandung, Indonesia

-The project brought together stakeholders to design and implement a pilot project to increase testing, treatment, adherence, and to decrease new HIV infections among Young Key Populations in Bandung.
+A pilot project to increase testing and decrease new HIV infections in Bandung.

 - HIV Cooperation Program for Indonesia (HCPI)